SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/02-Welcome-to-Coding.md

 Area = 25
 ```

+We **shall explain in detail how to write programs in Java**, why we need to define a **class** and why we need to define a **method** `main()` a bit later.

+Now, assume that the Java language requires all the above code in order to execute a sequence of commands.

-In order to write commands, we should know **the syntax and the semantics of the language** which we are working with, in our case – **Python**.
+In order to write commands, we should know **the syntax and the semantics of the language** which we are working with, in our case – **Java**.

-Therefore, we are going to get familiar with the syntax and the semantics of the language Python, and with programming generally, by learning step by step code writing from the simpler to the more complex programming constructions.
+Therefore, we are going to get familiar with the syntax and the semantics of the language Java, and with programming generally, by learning step by step code writing from the simpler to the more complex programming constructions.
 [/slide]

 [slide]